javiles-pop/custom-player-windows-linux/docs/ARCHITECTURE.md

 ## Overview

-This is a browser-based player that downloads channel content to disk but does NOT render it.
-A separate rendering service reads the downloaded files.
+This project provides two implementations of a content download player that does NOT render content.
+Both download channel metadata and assets to disk for use by separate rendering services.

+### Two Implementations

+**1. Browser Player (device_browser/)**
+- Electron-based GUI application
+- React/Redux frontend with Node.js backend
+- For desktop environments and kiosk setups

+**2. Headless Service (headless-player/)**
+- Pure Node.js service
+- No GUI, runs as system service
+- For servers and embedded systems

 ## Key Components